 If you die without making Will – known as intestate – UK law will specify who inherits and your possessions will not necessarily be distributed in the way you would have wished.

 Making a Will, especially for the first time, can sometimes seem daunting.
-We want to make the process as straight forward as possible for our supporters, please look at our Will making information to find answers to frequently asked questions, details of the National Free Wills Network and other options to help with writing a Will.
+We want to make the process as straight forward as possible for our supporters, please look at our information about making a Will.

 Your gift to Independent Age